alex-codes/html-format/readme.md

 ```
 <div id="..." class="..." onClick="..." contenteditable="..." spellcheck="..." aria-labeledby="...">
 </div>

-<span>This is an example of really long text.
-This is statement two of the really long text example.</span>
 ```

-_Justification: multiple attributes on a single line encourages the next developer to add new attributes on the same line because appending a new attribute to the end is easier than addressing formatting issues.
+_Justification: multiple attributes on a single line encourages the next developer to add new attributes on the same line because appending to the end is easier than addressing formatting issues.
 Often times an element may have so many attributes that it requires you to scroll in order to read them.
 Trying to keep a mental list of attributes and their values while scrolling back and forth becomes burdensome.
 Putting each attribute on a single line places every attribute and their value in the same viewport, greatly improving understandability._

 ---